puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

     allow $1

-This configuration will not work in Puppet Server 2 with Puppet 3 because of the translation to Puppet 4 format URL's.
+This configuration will not work in Puppet Server 2 with Puppet 3 because of the translation to Puppet 4 format URLs.
 A working configuration looks like
 so:

     # Puppet 3 & 4 compatible auth.conf with Puppet Server 2.1